ganeshprabhu2005/DS_Module13/Ex1-Find-and-display-the-priority-of-the-operator-in-the-given-Postfix-expression.md

 ```
 /*
 Program to find and display the priority of the operator in the given Postfix expression
-Developed by:
-RegisterNumber:
-*/
-/*
-Program to find and display the priority of the operator in the given Postfix expression
 Developed by: GANESH PRABHU J
 RegisterNumber:  212223220023
 */